BioNCphilic/bioncphilic.github.io/index.md

 ### The result of this model shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.

 ### Here is [my python code](/post/corrected_portland_model.html) for the model.
+Please note there are some data gaps due to changes made recently on the CDC website.